-- 8.3.2.3 Lipo case dimensions: - 8.3.2.3.1 The maximum 2s brick/stick style case size shall be as follows: Length: 139mm max Width: 47mm max Height: 25.1mm max 8.3.2.3.2 The maximum 2s saddle case dimensions shall be as follows: Length: 71mm max Width: 48mm max - 8.3.2.3.3 Height: 32mm max Length: 160 mm Width: 52mm Height: 52mm - 8.3.2.4 The battery pack shall have leads extending from the case for the positive and negative electrical connections using wire of adequate size to handle discharge rates acceptable to racing applications.
+Width: 47mm Height: 25.1mm

+8.3.2.3.5 The maximum 3s or 4s brick/stick case:

+Length: 165 mm Width: 52mm Height: 52mm

+- 8.3.2.4 The battery pack shall have leads extending from the case for the positive and negative electrical connections using wire of adequate size to handle discharge rates acceptable to racing applications.
 Alternatively, the case shall have external connection points for these wires clearly marked positive and negative so the user can apply the lead wires.
 Markings on the case are required stating the rated voltage and capacity of the battery.
 The Value Added Manufacturers name and/or logo shall be easily readable on the case.
 Individual cells used in the construction of the battery shall be rated at 3.7v nominal.
-A 2s 7.4v nominal battery pack shall be 2 cells in series and a 4s 14.8v nominal battery pack shall be 4 cells in series.
-Multiple cells in parallel may be used. - 8.3.2.5 Lithium Polymer packs must be charged with chargers capable of the industry standard CC/CV (Constant Current/Constant Voltage) charge profile. - 8.3.2.5.1 Li-Poly battery maximum charge voltage. - 2s Li-Poly batteries may be charged to a maximum of 8.40v ±0.04v. - 4s Li-poly batteries may be charged to a maximum of 16.80v ±0.04v. - Overcharging will not be tolerated per section 5.13.8 - 8.3.2.5.2 All Lithium Polymer packs used for motor power must be charged inside a "Lipo Sack" or similar fire mitigation device proven to withstand a minimum of a 16.8v 5000mAh Lithium Polymer pack failing destructively without showing external flame. - 8.3.2.6 ROAR Impact/Drop Test: - 8.3.2.6.1 The cells of the battery pack shall experience no loss of mass, no leakage, no venting, no rapid disassembly, and no rise in temperature.
-The case shall not splinter or shatter in a manner that would create shrapnel and potentially puncture the cell inside. - 8.3.2.6.2 The fully charged battery pack shall be dropped from a height of 5 feet to a flat concrete floor.
-The battery pack shall land flat on the floor during the drop. - 8.3.2.7 ROAR Overcharge Test: - 8.3.2.7.1 The battery pack shall no display rapid disassembly resulting from Thermal Runaway. - 8.3.2.7.2 The fully charged battery pack shall be charged to a value up to 12.0 VDC at a rate of 1 times the capacity of the cells in the battery pack for a period of 30 minutes (Example: 5000 mAh charge rate is 5 amps).
+A 1s 3.7v nominal battery pack shall be 1 cell wired in series, a 2s 7.4v nominal battery pack shall be 2 cells in series, a 3s 11.1v nominal battery pack shall be 3 cells in series and a 4s 14.8v nominal battery pack shall be 4 cells in series.
+Multiple cells in parallel may be used. - 8.3.2.5 Li-Poly Battery Charging and Discharging - 8.3.2.5.1 Li-poly battery packs must be charged with chargers capable of the industry standard CC/CV (Constant Current/Constant Voltage) charge profile.
+No other charge profiles are permitted. - 8.3.2.5.2 Li-Poly battery maximum charge voltage. - 1s Li-Poly batteries may be charged to a maximum of 4.20v. - 2s Li-Poly batteries may be charged to a maximum of 8.40v. - 3s Li-Poly batteries may be charged to a maximum of 12.6v - 4s Li-poly batteries may be charged to a maximum of 16.80v. - 2S LiFe batteries may be charged to a maximum of 7.40v. - There will be no allowances for overages.